dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 guard init livereload
 ```

 That should create a `Guardfile` with instructions to watch for a list of extensions.
-Have a read through and you'll understand that the instructions target files that affect the rendered page such as `css`, `js` or `erb`.
+Have a read through and you'll understand that the instructions target files that affect the rendered page such as `css`, `js`, or `erb`.

-**Note**: If plain Docker commands are run with root privileges, you can use `--user $(id -u):$(id -g)` flag to run commands as a normal user.
+> **Recap**: If plain Docker commands are run with root privileges, you can use `--user $(id -u):$(id -g)` flag to run commands as a normal user.
 If you already have files created with root access, you'll have to `chown` the files.

 Now that the `Guardfile` is ready, you can boot it up with this command.
 You can run this command on the same terminal on which you initiated `Guardfile`.